1928 World Series

 The 1928 World Series was the championship series in Major League Baseball for the 1928 season.
-The 25th edition of the World Series, it was a best-of-seven playoff that matched the American League champion New York Yankees versus the National League champion St. Louis Cardinals.
+The 25th edition of the World Series, it was a best-of-seven playoff that matched the American League (AL) champion New York Yankees versus the National League (NL) champion St. Louis Cardinals.
 The Yankees beat the Cardinals in four games to win their third championship and become the first team to do back-to-back sweeps.

 Babe Ruth hit .625 (10 for 16) as the Yankees outscored their opponents by a combined score of 27–10.
-As he had done against the Cards in the Series, Ruth hit three home runs over the right field pavilion in Sportsman's Park in Game 4, the only player to do it in two different World Series through the 2016 season.
+As he had done against the Cards in the Series, Ruth hit three home runs over the right field pavilion in Sportsman's Park in Game 4, the only player to do it in two different World Series through the season.
 Unlike 1926, however, it occurred in the final game of a Series won by the Yanks and finished off their two consecutive World Series sweeps.